spectreconsole/spectre.console/docs/input/best-practices.md

 If you are using an 8 or 24-bit color for the foreground text, it is recommended that you also set an appropriate background color to match.

+**Do** escape data when outputting any user input or any external data via Markup using the [`EscapeMarkup`](xref:M:Spectre.Console.Markup.Escape(System.String)) method on the data.
+Any user input containing `[` or `]` will likely cause a runtime error while rendering otherwise.

+**Consider** replacing `Markup` and `MarkupLine` with [`MarkupInterpolated`](xref:M:Spectre.Console.AnsiConsole.MarkupInterpolated(System.FormattableString)) and [`MarkupLineInterpolated`](xref:M:Spectre.Console.AnsiConsole.MarkupLineInterpolated(System.FormattableString)).
+Both these methods will automatically escape all data in the interpolated string holes.
+When working with widgets such as the Table and Tree, consider using [`Markup.FromInterpolated`](xref:M:Spectre.Console.Markup.FromInterpolated(System.FormattableString,Spectre.Console.Style)) to generate an `IRenderable` from an interpolated string.

 ### Live-Rendering Best Practices

 Spectre.Console has a variety of [live-rendering capabilities](live) widgets.
 These widgets can be used to display data